TMASynthetics/automation_scripts/README.md

 **tritonconfig.py** is used for automatically generating config.pbtxt files and packaging them along with your models into a model_repository.tar.gz file ready for the triton inference server to use

+**triton.sh** is a tool used to build and manage the nvidia triton inference sevrer.
+Some of it's features include:
+* Installing a local Nvidia Triton Inference Server
+* Building the configuration files needed for your Triton server
+* Running and managing the Triton Server

 ## How to use

 These scripts are designed to be portable and simple to use.